Description du cours

 Attendance and make-up policies:

-Given the importance of listening and speaking skills, as well as the intensive nature of this course, attending every class is extremely important.
-More than three unexcused absences of any kind as well as repeated lateness will have a negative effect on your final grade.
-Penalties will also apply to quizzes and exams missed without official justification.
+Given the importance of listening and speaking skills, as well as the intensive nature of French language courses, attending every class is extremely important!
+Your classmates also depend on your presence for group activities.
+Multiple absences as well as repeated lateness will have a negative effect on your final grade, especially since you will miss important material that will be tested on exams.

-> you must complete all assignments on the syllabus and submit them to your professor via email BEFORE you return to class.
-(For religious holidays, see below.)
+> You must complete all assignments on the syllabus for each day missed and submit them to your professor via email BEFORE you return to class.

-In-class work (tests, oral exams, etc.) missed due to unexcused absences must be completed within two days upon return to class and are subject to a penalty of up to 10 points (/100) or more.
+In-class assessments (tests, oral exams, etc.) missed due to absences must be completed within two days upon return to class and may be subject to a penalty of up to 10 points (/100) or more.

 University Policy on Religious Holidays